kylechui/CourseHelper/README.md

   taken
 - [ ] Implement command that gives the user information about a certain class:
   - [X] Course ID/name/description
-  - [ ] [WIP] List of pre-requisite courses necessary to take that class
+  - [X] List of pre-requisite courses necessary to take that class
   - [ ] Whether or not the user can take that class, and if not, which courses are still needed to take it
+- [ ] Store all user data in a folder
+  - [ ] Allow users to have blacklists in addition to courses taken
 - [ ] Add aliases for the departments and make them case-insensitive
 - [ ] Visualizer for the course graph
 - [X] Web scraping to automatically generate the input data